faizaan1abd/mslearn-openai/Instructions/Labs/prompt-eng-2.md

     Entertainment
     ```

-13. Save those changes to the assistant setup, click continue, and send the same prompt about the California drought, provided here again for convenience.
+13. Select **Apply changes** to the assistant setup, click **Continue**, and send the same prompt about the California drought, provided here again for convenience.

     ```code
     Severe drought likely in California